cpcwood/home-server/README.md

 Admin area:
 - Login
-- Edit about me section
+- Edit about me section/profile picture
 - Add new project
 - Add new blog post
 - Manage and confirm say hello posts
+- Manage and respond to contact box requests
+- Manage and confirm comments on blog

 ## Progress